Haworth Inc.: 1940s–70s

-1980–2000: Rise and expansion
+1980–2000

 During the next two decades, Haworth developed and patented a number of industry innovations, including panel-to-panel cabling systems.
 In the early 1980s, the company moved its headquarters to One Haworth Center in Holland, while showrooms were open or renovated in 18 North American cities and four international locations.
 Office seating was also added to the Haworth product offering being built in Holland, Michigan.
 By 1986, Haworth had become the third-largest office furniture manufacturer in the U.S., with sales topping $300 million and a workforce of 2,600 employees.

 In 1988, Haworth became a global company after undertaking a strategic expansion.
 The business acquired 15 companies in Europe and North America, then built in Asia to expand its sales and dealer network.
 In 1995, the company's Ideation Group formed, applying user-based research to concepts and products.
 In 1996, competitor Steelcase was found at fault in a patent infringement suit brought by Haworth in 1985.
 Steelcase was ordered to pay $211.5 million in damages and interest.

-2000 to present: a global focus
+2000 to present

 In 2000, Haworth passed the $2 billion mark in annual revenues.
 In 2008, Haworth's new corporate headquarters, a LEED-NC Gold-certified facility, opened to serve as a living lab.
 In 2009, Haworth became the first company in the industry to achieve zero waste to landfill in all U.S. manufacturing facilities.
 That same year, Dick Haworth stepped aside and his son, Matthew, then 40, became chairman.

 The company purchased Italian furniture group Poltrona Frau in 2014, gaining a majority stake in several Italian design brands including Cappellini, Cassina, and Poltrona Frau.

 In 2013, Bluescape was launched to support virtual work and visual collaboration.
 "We recognized that our deep insight into the physical workplace could be translated into user experience in a virtual workspace," Dick Haworth said.

 The company purchased outdoor furniture company JANUS et Cie for an undisclosed amount in 2016.
 In 2017, the company's headquarters was given a design refresh by Patricia Urquiola and Haworth Collection, which partnered with Pablo Designs and GAN rugs.